 - additions to the atomics: std::atomic_ref<T> and std::atomic<std::shared_ptr<T>>; waiting on atomics

-- new synchronisation mechanisms such as semaphores, latch, and barriers
+- new synchronization mechanisms such as semaphores, latches, and barriers

 - constexpr containers such as std::string and std::vector